carun/carun.github.io/content/blog/2026-04-07-new-dynamical-model-of-reality.md

 There is no container for karma.
 There is only dependent continuity of transformation.

+The central claim is that the Buddhist account of the mental stream and the path of liberation can be faithfully represented as a discrete-time, partially observable, non-stationary, self-modifying stochastic dynamical system operating on a stratified state space.

 ---

 ## 1. The Stream as a Dynamical System